-Individuals should not disregard their mental health simply when they are confronted with difficulties or when they are feeling down, scared, or angered; rather, it should be a constant practice.
+Mental health is an important part of your overall wellbeing.
+It includes your emotional, psychological, and social wellbeing.
+This affects how you think, feel, and act.
+It also helps determine how you handle stress, relate to others, and make choices.
+Most people pay attention to their mental health only when they are confronted with difficulties or when they are feeling down, scared, or angered; rather, it should be a constant practice to maintain a healthy mental state.
 Here’s a list of some tips for better mental health.

 2. Practice self-compassion